A frame approach for equations involving the fractional Laplacian: Frames

 Consider the SVD factorization $X = U \Sigma V^\top$ with the convention where $\Sigma$ is a square diagonal matrix with the singular values arranged in decreasing magnitude along the diagonal.
 Given a precision tolerance $\epsilon$, a truncated SVD solver finds the first singular value such that $\Sigma_{i+1,i+1} < \epsilon < \Sigma_{i,i}$.
 Then, the submatrix $\Sigma_\epsilon \in \mathbb{R}^{i \times i}$, $[\Sigma_\epsilon]_{j,j}= \Sigma_{j,j}$, $j \in \{1,\dots,i\}$ is extracted.
 The $\epsilon$-truncated SVD projection of \cref{eq:least-squares} is given by

 where $V_\epsilon$ and $U_\epsilon$ are the first $i$ columns of $V$ and $U$, respectively.

-With $M>N$ the cost of computing the SVD of $X$ scales as $\mathcal{O}(MN^2)$.
-In the one-dimensional examples found in \cref{sec:examples}, we found that this cost is negligible and the bottleneck actually occurs in the assembly of $X$ rather than the SVD factorization.
-However, our analytical results generalize to two and three dimensions.
-Here the cost of the factorization may prove prohibitive.
-However, for suitable frames, the solve may be implemented in $\mathcal{O}(N\log^2 N)$ operations via the $AZ$-algorithm \cite{Coppe2020} and randomized linear algebra solvers for least-squares \cite{Halko2011, Meier2022, Meier2023}.
-Achieving this speedup will be the focus of future work.
+\begin{remark}[Truncated SVD cost] With $M>N$ the cost of computing the SVD of $X$ scales as $\mathcal{O}(MN^2)$.
+In the examples found in \cref{sec:examples}, we found that this cost is negligible but since our analytical results generalize to two and three dimensions, the cost of the factorization may eventually prove prohibitive.
+If required, then for suitable frames, the solve may be implemented in $\mathcal{O}(N\log^2 N)$ operations via the $AZ$-algorithm \cite{Coppe2020} and randomized linear algebra solvers for least-squares \cite{Halko2011, Meier2022, Meier2023}. \end{remark}

-\begin{remark}[Evaluation of the least-squares matrix] A potential computational bottleneck is the assembly of the least-squares matrix $X$ as defined in \cref{def:least-squares-matrix}.
-Particularly in the case where we are required to evaluate many hypergeometric functions at many collocation points.
+\begin{remark}[Evaluation of the least-squares matrix] Another potential computational bottleneck is the assembly of the least-squares matrix $X$ as defined in \cref{def:least-squares-matrix}, particularly if we are required to evaluate many hypergeometric functions at many collocation points.
 Although a direct evaluation of many ${_2}F_1$ functions may be slow, we note that the extended Jacobi functions satisfy the same three-term recurrence as their Jacobi polynomial counterparts.
 Thus one may use the forward recurrence for efficient evaluation of the extended Jacobi functions on the interval $[-1,1]$ and (F.~W.~J) Olver's and Miller's algorithm for evaluation off the interval $[-1,1]$, cf.~\cite[Sec.~2.3]{Gautschi2004}, \cite[Sec.~3.6]{OlverNIST} and \cite[App.~B]{Olver2019}.
 Alternatively, off the interval one can use a continued fraction approach advocated by Gautschi \cite{Gautschi1981}. \end{remark}

 We now introduce the notion of a \emph{frame}. \begin{definition}[Frame] Consider a Hilbert space $(H, (\cdot,\cdot)_H)$.
 An indexed family of functions $\{\phi_n\} \in H$ is called a \emph{frame} for $H$ if there exist constants $0 < c \leq C < \infty$ such that